jkneb/monitoring-plants-with-sensors/heroku-api/readme.md

 ## Heroku Useful Commands

+First install Heroku's CLI which you should find here: [Heroku Toolbelt](https://toolbelt.heroku.com/).

-After `cd` into your app directory.
+Then after `cd` into your app directory...

 #### Add a PostgreSQL database
 ```